murraco/spring-boot-jwt/README.md

 ***

-<h3 align="center">Help this repo with a :star: if it's useful for you! :blush:</h3>
+<h3 align="center">Please help this repo with a :star: if you find it useful! :blush:</h3>

 ***